Indexing analysis

 (d0)[s0, s1] -> (s0 + 5, d0 * 2, s1 * 3 + 50)

-AffineMap conveniently has two types of parameters: dimensions and symbols that we can use for d and s respectively.
+AffineMap has two types of parameters: dimensions and symbols.
+The dimensions correspond to the dimension variables d, symbols correspond to the range variables r and RT variables rt.
 AffineMap does not contain any metadata about ranges of the dimensions, so we have to provide this data ourselves.

 };